 People within the industry have strong opinions about asset class differentiation.
-I”m referring to designating assets as Class A, B or C. For the institutional buyer, any deal under 200 units is considered non-institutional and therefore cannot be considered an acquisition candidate.
-Another easy qualifier for institutional deals is ceiling height.
-Assets, regardless of size, without nine foot ceilings are screened out by many corporate buyers of multifamily assets.
+I”m referring to designating assets as Class A, B, or C. For the institutional buyer, any deal under 200 units is considered non-institutional and, therefore cannot be considered an acquisition candidate.
+Another easy qualifier for institutional deals is the ceiling height.
+Assets, regardless of size, without nine-foot ceilings, are screened out by many corporate buyers of multifamily assets.

-Class A. Always the newest product in the market offering the latest amenities built-in.
+Class A. Always the newest product in the market, offering the latest amenities built-in.
 Offered at the highest rent per square foot.
 Differentiation is created by emphasizing being “best in class” and being the new kid on the block.
-Class A assets provide a sense of place, they represent an ambiance beyond just the address.
-They provide services in addition offering a place of residence.
+Class A assets provide a sense of place; they represent an ambiance beyond just the address.
+They provide services, also offering a place of residence.

 Class B. Represents various degrees of product type regarding age, but are usually well maintained and in good condition.
-Class B may rent for $500 or $2,500 a month depending on the market.
-Institutional professionals will place an age limit on Class B often stating that anything over 20 years old falls out of the category.
-This is a very narrow classification because assets from Appleton to Pasadena that are substantially older represent solid B quality assets.
+Class B may rent for $500 or $2,500 a month, depending on the market.
+Institutional professionals will place an age limit on Class B, often stating that anything over 20 years old falls out of the category.
+This is a very narrow classification because assets from Appleton to Pasadena that is substantially older represent solid B quality assets.

-Class C. Known as “workforce housing”.
+Class C. Known as “workforce housing.”
 Substantially functional but with deferred maintenance apparent.
-Credit quality of the resident base is less than perfect and turnover is usually higher than for A and B assets.
-Class C fills up after lower tier Class B assets are already full.
+The credit quality of the resident base is less than perfect, and turnover is usually higher than for A and B assets.
+Class C fills up after lower-tier Class B assets are already full.
 Using age as a qualifier, again, would suggest that any asset older than 30 years old is Class C. This is closer to the truth for C quality than for B quality.
 There are exceptions, but fewer exceptions than for Class B.

 Everything else.
-Everything else are those assets that fall outside of the prior definitions.
-Such as 1950’s built duplex, a four-story walk-up in a major metro (meaning no elevators) or converted basements rented as living quarters.
+Everything else is those assets that fall outside of the prior definitions.
+Such as the 1950s built duplex, a four-story walk-up in a major metro (meaning no elevators), or converted basements rented as living quarters.